Mitchell International › Mitchell in London › Frequently Asked Questions

 See #6 above.

-Nido housing is located in a great location and is reasonably priced (for London).
+Student housing is located in a great location and is reasonably priced (for London).
 While the rooms are smaller than they appear on the website, they are clean and safe.
-Each two-bedroom suite has its own small kitchen.
-However, students have reported that renting linens and other equipment is expensive, and they have not always been there upon arrival.
-Some students have brought cheap linens to leave behind, and have picked up other items at cheap discount shops in London.
-(Nido has a collection box to leave items behind for charity.)
-They report that worked well.
-You can visit Nido’s website at www.nidostudentliving.com/london/spitalfields/home.php/.
+Each two-bedroom suite has its own small kitchen with a separate shower room and a separate toilet room.
+Linens and a kitchen pack are included, however, toilet paper and personal towels are not.
+You can pick up other items at cheap discount shops in London.
+You can visit the website at http://www.prodigy-living.co.uk/cities/london/spitalfields.

-IMPORTANT: William Mitchell College of Law has reserved a block of rooms for students who elect to use the Nido student housing and, on April 1, William Mitchell College of Law pays the full balance for rooms actually reserved.
-Students who wish to cancel a room they have previously reserved must do so by March 31, or they will be liable for the full housing cost.
+IMPORTANT: William Mitchell College of Law has reserved a block of rooms for students who elect to use the student housing and William Mitchell College of Law pays the full balance for rooms actually reserved.
+Students who cancel a room they have previously reserved must do so by April 15, or they will be liable for the full housing cost, whether or not they attend the program.

 9. Can I find my own housing?